-Prospectus composed of separate documents: duplication of information
+10. Prospectus composed of separate documents: duplication of information prospectus (registration document and securities note), even if these documents are published separately, when there is duplication of information15?

-- Q) Can cross-references be made between the different documents which compose a prospectus (registration document and securities note), even if these documents are published separately, when there is duplication of information16? - A) Theoretically, duplication between information in the securities note and information in the registration document should not happen as the Commissions Regulation clearly separates the information that has to be provided in each of these documents so there are no duplicated items.
+A) Theoretically, duplication between information in the securities note and information in the registration document should not happen as the Commissions Regulation clearly separates the information that has to be provided in each of these documents so there are no duplicated items.
 However, if this duplication occurs, a cross-reference list can be provided.